aminenass/aminenass/README.md

 # 💫 About Me:
 🌟 **As a passionate marketing professional**, I’ve worked on personal projects that have deepened my understanding of company strategies and customer behavior.
-My digital marketing expertise includes:

-📈 Creating online advertising campaigns
-📊 Analyzing data
-✍️ Copywriting
-🎨 UX/UI design
-🔍 Search engine optimization (SEO)

 🎓 **Master's degree in Marketing & Commercial Engineering**, equipping me with advanced knowledge and practical skills.
 I’m also driven by the **impact of IT on marketing**, constantly pursuing innovative solutions.